MicrosoftDocs/cpp-docs/docs/error-messages/compiler-errors-2/compiler-error-c3189.md

 ---
 # Compiler Error C3189

-'typeid\<type abstract declarator>': this syntax is no longer supported, use ::typeid instead
+> 'typeid\<type abstract declarator>': this syntax is no longer supported, use ::typeid instead

 An obsolete form of [typeid](../../extensions/typeid-cpp-component-extensions.md) was used, use the new form.

+This error is obsolete in Visual Studio 2022 and later versions.

 The following sample generates C3189: